ameerabdulaziz/nova-hr-react/README.md

 ## BUGS 🐛

 - [ ] Eliminate the **debugger** from the project codebase.
+- [ ] Hide menu or submenu if empty or all is hidden
 - [ ] Error occurring when attempting to add multiple rows in the **editable table** component.
 - [ ] **Notification** still not work (on click **view** button the notification still appear)
 - [ ] Implement error handling for API responses, especially when data is not returned.
 For example, **login page**